w3f/Grants-Program/applications/dfinnwallet.md

 |6.  |Web3Inbox Setup  | Integrating the Web3Inbox feature using the official WalletConnect SDK and other decentralized mail/chat providers. |

-#####  Milestone 2 — Wallet Audit

-##### Estimated Duration :  Less than 2 weeks
-##### Costs:  5500 USD

-This milestone is exclusively focused on conducting thorough wallet audits to bolster the security of our application.
-We have taken the initiative to obtain quotes from a highly regarded audit firm to ensure the integrity and safety of our platform.

 ## Future Plans